oVirt/ovirt-site/source/sdk/java-sdk.html.md

 14. move get/list methods from the decorators to the parent classes

-15. implement unique treatment for COLLECTION2ENTITY pattern exceptions
+15. implement unique treatment for COLLECTION2ENTITY pattern exceptions (in-progress)

 16. implement logger in codegen

-17. add deployment capabilities
+17. add deployment capabilities (done)

 18. upload artifacts to mvn repo (done)